socaltiger/BatchSubmit.com/README.md

 access library of sample code and public data.<p>
 run programs from mobile devices, anywhere.<p>
 schedule cron jobs.<p>
-although it is designed to run SAS/R/Python, it can be easily modified to run any command line based programs, such as Oracle Sqlplus Scripts or SQL server scripts, even Fortran and Cobol, and many more ...<p>
+although it is designed to run SAS/R/Python, it can be easily modified to run any command line based legacy programs, such as Oracle Sqlplus Scripts or SQL server scripts, Fortran and Cobol, even AI tools such as Chatgpt, and many more ...<p>

 this project is fully functional in Perl CGI, I am looking for contributors who can help port it to Python: <a href="https://github.com/socaltiger/BatchSubmit.com-Python">BatchSubmit.com-Python</a><p>